python-effect/effect/README.md

 classes are up to snuff.
 There are also real-world examples available in the [examples](examples/) directory, including how to write idiomatic tests.

-# Approach: monads for Python
+Following are a number of sections where the utility of the Effect library is highlighted from a number of different use cases.

-Effects are very analogus to monads.
-The Effect class is similar to the monadic type, in that it "tags" (or wraps) your return type, and `Effect.on_success` is like the the bind function (>>=), indicating that the function passed is to be called with the result of the effect.
+## Monads for Python

-## How is it unlike monads?
+Effects are very analogus to IO monads.
+The Effect class is similar to the IO type, in that it "tags" (or wraps) your return type, and `Effect.on_success` is like the bind function (`>>=`), indicating that the function passed is to be called with the result of the effect.

 This library encourages a convention of representing your effects as *transparent data*, which we call the "intent" of an effect.
 By transparent, I specifically mean that it should be an inert data structure with public attributes describing everything necessary to perform the effect.
-This is certainly possible in a language like Haskell, but by default when you write an IO function in Haskell, the only thing you can do with it is return it up to main to perform it.
-Representing effects as transparent data gives us two
+In Haskell, typically you write an IO function, the only thing you can do with it is return it up to main to perform it.
+No way to inspect the operation.
-advantages:
+Representing effects as transparent data gives us two advantages:

 - the ability to provide alternative implementations (such as an asynchronous Twisted-based implementation, or a standard blocking implementation), since